I'm a professor of computer

 Information processing letters 71(1999) page 75-80.

-problems", in preceedings of third international conference on Principles
+in preceedings of third international conference on Principles and

 satisfiability problems", in

-IJCAI-97 challenge on propositional reasoning and search) in reasonable
+instances (second IJCAI-97 challenge on propositional reasoning and search) in

 References: